jtvandijk/artificial-gps-repo/README.md

 8. Calculation of attribute values (e.g. speed, acceleration, distance to road network, etc.).

 ## Artificial GPS tracks
 The set of artificial GPS tracks that has been created with this code is also made available.
 The first set exists of 100 tracks with a measurement frequency of 30 seconds (merged into one dataset).
 The second set exists of 100 tracks with a measurement frequency of 60 seconds (merged into one dataset).
-Both sets have been sampled to mimic more noisy datasets -- the tracks are sampled at 25%, 50%, and 75% of both sets, respectively.

 Author: Justin van Dijk

-Created: 04/12/2017
+Created: 11/12/2017